dxe/petition-websites/README.md

 ### Copy existing site (for dedicated petition website only)

+1. Make a copy of an existing petition website, such as the most recently created one.
+2. Choose an unused port number in package.json in the directory for the new website.
-Make a copy of an existing petition website, such as the most recently created one.
-Update the petition component props, Google Analytics tag, `.env` files, layout file and homepage files, images and any other references to the old petition.
+3. Update the petition component props, Google Analytics tag, `.env` files, layout file and homepage files, images and any other references to the old petition.

 See [environment variables](#environment-variables) for details about the `.env` files.